 2. The Outer Banks, North Carolina

-While the Outer Banks of North Carolina is a popular family vacation destination, it is a delightful and safe trip for solo travelers.
-With more than 100 miles of coastline along the Atlantic Ocean, the barrier islands are full of small villages and plenty of beautiful beaches where you can relax and enjoy the time alone.
+While the Outer Banks of North Carolina is a popular family vacation destination, it is also a delightful and safe place to visit for solo travelers.
+With more than 100 miles of coastline along the Atlantic Ocean, the barrier islands are full of small villages and plenty of beautiful beaches where you can relax and enjoy the time on your own.

-You can base yourself in Cape Hatteras, where you can collect shells along the Cape Hatteras National Seashore, visit the many local artist studios, and take advantage of the outdoor activities.
+You can base yourself in Cape Hatteras, collect shells along the Cape Hatteras National Seashore, visit the many local artist studios, and take advantage of the outdoor activities.